mithril-security/Confidential_Computing_Explained/docs/docs/build-your-kms/trusted-vs-untrusted-impl.md

 - **Enclave Calls (ECALLs)** allow the application to call a pre-defined function inside the enclave.
 - **Outside Calls (OCALLs)** allow the enclave to call a pre-defined function in the application.

 Ecalls and Ocalls work differently.
 We will not go into too much detail explaining how (at least for now), but it is best practice to **keep** the amount of **Ocalls** as **low** and as **controlled** as possible.
-A misuse of an external function on a Ocall can leak or write enclave data if not properly managed.
+A misuse of an external function on a Ocall can leak or write enclave data if not properly implemented.

 ___________________________________________________
 ## EDL and proxy files